-&lt;sup>15 Captain Tracy has pointed out that the pyramid's earth commensurated cubit is exhibited on this boss of the granite leaf divided into fives, for it is just one-fifth of that cubit broad, and the thickness of the boss is again just one-fifth of its width.
+\ Captain Tracy has pointed out that the pyramid's earth-commensurated cubit is exhibited on this boss of the granite leaf divided into fives, for it is just one-fifth of that cubit broad, and the thickness of the boss is again just one-fifth of its width.
 We thus have the earth-commensurated inch and cubit exhibited together, five times five of the one constituting the other.
 This boss again is just one of these inches aside from the centre of the block on which it is, and the distance from its centre to the eastern end of that block in its groove is just one cubit of twenty-five of these inches.
-Rev. Glover re-examined the measures of this boss decimals the distance through space which the earth travels in each complete revolution on its axis, that is 100,000,000 inches.
+Rev. Glover re-examined the measures of this boss in 1874 and says: "I find it most fairly confirmatory of the entire of the sacred cubit and its divisions, giving the inch elevation and the five-inch span with an inch base for the side slope; on the boss itself there is no indication whatever of any irregularity of shape."-Casex's "Philitis," p.
+40.

-A standard of length measure is thus exhibited which fits with grand evenness to nature in her great facts, but no less beautifully with what is common and homely.
-We used to be taught that the inch is made up of so many barleycorns.
+barleycorns.
 That reference, I believe, has been expunged from our arithmetic tables, because our mathematicians have lost the knowledge and meaning of our hereditary unit of length.
 But such is the fact, which any one can test for himself, that if we start with the average length of the grains from which man gets his bread, or with the average breadth of a man's thumb, length of arm, or reach of step in easy walking, everything comes out closely even with these earth commensurated and Divinely approved standards of length, and with these alone.

-WEIGHT AND CAPACITY MEASURE
+WEIGHT AND CAPACITY MEASURE.